Links on Android Authority may earn us a commission. Learn more.

 This movie is all about perseverance and overcoming obstacles.
 It revolves around a teenager on the wrong side of the tracks, working for a drug dealer connected with his brother.
 However, the boy dreams of a better life for himself.
 He’s a runner, and after seeing his talent, a retired ex-track coach starts training him in some brutal ways.
 His dream is to become even faster in the hopes of gaining a college scholarship and getting out of the place he currently calls home.

 John Cusack and Samuel L. Jackson star in this movie, based on a novel by Stephen King.
 King’s story is something that might keep you up at night.
-What happens when every mobile phone, which nearly everyone on Earth has, starts emitting a signal that turns everyone who hears it into zombie-like monsters?
+What happens when every mobile phone, which nearly everyone on Earth has, starts emitting a signal that turns everyone who hears it into zombie-like monster?
 That’s the premise of this film, and it’s handled very well.

 Here are a few more free movies on YouTube that might be interesting.